mosip/id-authentication/docs/design/authentication/VID_Generate_REST_Service.md

 1. Resident-service portal to construct a GET request with below details and send to Request URL **identity/vid/{uin}**, where the UIN value is passed as path parameter.

 2. Authenticate Resident Portal ((TBD)).
-3. Validate 'reqTime' for incoming Requests for valid format and timestamp not set as future datetime.
-4. Integrate with kernel UIN Validator to check UIN for validity.
+3. Integrate with kernel UIN Validator to check UIN for validity.
 Validate UIN for authenticity in AuthDB
-5. Perform below conditional operations:
+4. Perform below conditional operations:
 	- Check if a VID is already generated and stored for the same UIN in VID table.
 	- If a VID is already present for the UIN, check if the VID is active and it is generated/updated within 24 hours.
 		- If yes, return the same VID.
 		- If VID is not active or generated/updated before 24 hours generate a new VID and update the VID table for the UIN with *Active* status and update the updated_by and updated_dtimes values.
      - If there is no VID entry earlier, generate the new VID and insert the value to the VID table for the UIN with *Active* status, and set the generated_dtimes, cr_by, and cr_dtimes values.
 5. Integrate with kernel VID Generator to generate VID when required.
-7. Respond to Resident-service portal with below success status -
+6. Respond to Resident-service portal with below success status -

 ```JSON
 {